-RETURN TO ADDRESSING EXAMPLE: This means that 2 additional pins are taken away from our earlier example leaving us with 17 pins $\rightarrow$ 17 × 2 = 34 address bits giving us a memory space of 2 = 16 Gig.
+RETURN TO ADDRESSING EXAMPLE: This means that two additional pins are taken away from our earlier example leaving us with 17 pins \rightarrow 17 × 2 = 34 address bits giving us a memory space of 234 = 16 Gig.

-- Note: one more pin on the address guadruples the size of the matrix (doubles rows and doubles columns) for an increase by factor of four) - If DRAM has 4-bit data bus, to make 16-bit data bus, we need four modules wired in parallel on the bus.
+- Note: one more pin on the address quadruples the size of the matrix (doubles rows and doubles columns for an increase by factor of four) - If DRAM has 4-bit data bus, to make 16 bit wide data bus, need four modules wired in parallel on the bus.